sktime/sktime/docs/source/developer_guide/git_workflow.rst

 .. note::

-    Step 1 needs to be done once per GitHub account, and need to be repeated only if you are using a second GitHub, account or if you are intentionally resetting your fork.
+    Step 1 needs to be done once per GitHub account, and need to be repeated only if you are using a second GitHub account, or if you are intentionally resetting your fork.

     Steps 2-4 need to be done once per local machine, and need to be repeated